A. P. Elkin: Clerical and anthropological career

 Elkin was ordained deacon in 1915 and priest in 1916.
 From 1916 to 1919 he worked in the Anglican diocese of Newcastle and he then taught at St John's Theological College, Armidale, under Ernest Henry Burgmann.
 Elkin became interested in Australian Aboriginal culture and although no anthropology was taught in Australia at the time, his master's thesis—which he completed successfully in 1922—was on this subject and he lectured on it at St John's.
 In 1922 he married Sara (Sally) Thompson, an Irish nursing sister whom he had met during an influenza epidemic.
 He was Rector of St John the Evangelist Church, Wollombi from 1922 and 1925 and during this period he also lectured for the University of Sydney in the Hunter Region on Aboriginal culture.

 In 1925, Elkin resigned from his post at Wollombi and began studying anthropology at University College, London under Grafton Elliot Smith, where he earned a PhD in 1927.
-In 1927 the anthropologist Alfred Radcliffe-Brown helped Elkin to gain Rockefeller funding in order to work on Australian culture in the Kimberley, Western Australia.
+In 1927 the anthropologist Alfred Radcliffe-Brown helped Elkin to gain Rockefeller funding to work on Australian culture in the Kimberley, Western Australia.
 In 1928, he was appointed as Rector of St James' Anglican Church, Morpeth on the basis that he could continue with his anthropology.
 By this time St John's College had moved from Armidale to Morpeth and he also became co-editor of the college's Morpeth Review.
 He also became editor of Oceania from its founding in 1931 until his death.
 He visited many missions in Western Australia, including the Mount Margaret Mission, part of the Australian Aborigines Mission (later United Aborigines Mission) in 1930 on behalf of the Australian National Research Council.

 Elkin became an activist for the amelioration of Aboriginal Australians, whom he saw as best served by being assimilated into European society.
 In 1934 he successfully lobbied for the reprieve of Dhakiyarr (Tuckiar) Wirrpanda, a Yolngu man who had been sentenced to death for murder.
 In 1938 he played a key role in the drafting of the New Deal for Aborigines, a landmark policy statement announced by interior minister John McEwen on whom he was an influential advisor.